Visiting Grand Canyon from Las Vegas? Here’s everything you need to know.

 Overnight tours are great if you want to explore deeper in Grand Canyon or have more time to see the other iconic spots in the SouthWest.
 When Jacob’s dad visited last fall, he wanted to visit Antelope Canyon, so we did the first tour listed below.
 It was nice not having to worry about the details and focus on spending time with family.
 Plus, we got to revisit some of the spots we’ve been to while seeing new ones.

-- Luxury Shuttle to Grand Canyon ($62 each way / 5 hrs) – If you prefer to plan your trip yourself without driving, ride a shuttle down and spend as much time as you want in the area.
+- Luxury Shuttle to Grand Canyon (from $25 each way / 5 hrs) – If you prefer to plan your trip yourself without driving, ride a shuttle down and spend as much time as you want in the area.

 Grand Canyon Railway